GoogleContainerTools/skaffold/docs/community/small-prs.md

 Writing good pull requests increase development velocity and minimize frustration.

-If pull requests are small they will result in being opened and merged quickly.
+Small pull request will be merged quicker.

 Having big pull requests that bounce back and forth between developers and reviewers can slow progress down significantly, causing developers to waste a lot of time dealing with merge conflicts.

 Big pull requests also increase the risk of breaking things; since changes are so big,
- - it’s hard to scrutinize all the changes and
+ - it’s hard to truly understand all the changes and
  - test them for regressions.

 In order to promote good PR quality, the skaffold team will push back